apache/plc4x/plc4net/docs/testing.md

-item structure), the Read path decoded item by item, an S7 item error mapped to a `PlcResponseCode`, a header-level refusal (a bare Ack, ROSCTR 0x02, carrying error `0x8104`) mapped to `AccessDenied` and framed as 12 bytes so it does not desync the next request, TPKT frame wrap/unwrap, Java-parity TSAP encoding (remote 0x0101, local 0x0311), `remote-device-group` / explicit TSAP override, S7 Setup Communication on every `Connect` (and a clean failure when the CPU does not answer), non-COTP transport rejection, out-of-range rack/slot
+item structure), the Read path decoded item by item, an S7 item error mapped to a `PlcResponseCode`, a header-level refusal (a bare Ack, ROSCTR 0x02, carrying error `0x8104`) mapped to `AccessDenied` and framed as 12 bytes so it does not desync the next request, a stale response whose TPDU reference is not the request's being skipped, a write value wider than the tag being rejected, TPKT frame wrap/unwrap, Java-parity TSAP encoding (remote 0x0101, local 0x0311), `remote-device-group` / explicit TSAP override, S7 Setup Communication on every `Connect` (and a clean failure when the CPU does not answer), non-COTP transport rejection, out-of-range rack/slot